CSML1000-Winter2021-GroupA/bank-analysis/README.md

 https://www.kaggle.com/sonujha090/bank-marketing/activity

 ## How to Contribute
-- Build the environment with `conda env create --file environment.yaml `
+- Build the environment with `conda env create --file environment.yaml --force`
 - Activate the environment with `conda activate bank-analysis`
 - Launch either `jupyter lab` or `jupyter notebook`